Knee Osteoarthritis Specialist

 - Platelet Rich Plasma PRP – PRP injections may help relieve the pain from osteoarthritis.

-How to Treat Knee OA with Surgery?
+How is Knee OA Treated with Surgery?

 For advanced cases of knee osteoarthritis, where traditional non-operative measures have failed to alleviate pain or return range of motion, surgery may be a treatment option.
 Dr. Mazzara can use a minimally invasive surgery technique called arthroscopic surgery that uses a small camera with small instruments for operating inside the knee.
 Dr. Mazzara will clean out the irritated joint lining and trim away any area of meniscal tearing to smooth cartilage surfaces.
 Arthroscopic surgery has limitations in treating arthritis of the knee and is used only in selected cases.